-For the full-time online CELTA, the course is run live via a platform such as Zoom or similar, with the Cambridge CELTA Moodle platform available where students can access relevant resources.
+This course has a duration of 4 weeks and runs Monday to Friday, 8.30am to 5.25pm (approximate timings, timings may vary as the course demands).
+The CELTA is run live via a platform such as Zoom or similar, with the Cambridge CELTA Moodle platform available where students can access relevant resources.

 For our part-time CELTA course, the CELTA Moodle platform is used in running the course, allowing students to do course work at their own pace, in addition to the weekly live contact sessions via Zoom or similar.